ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 UNIX Cron expressions have granularity down to the minute, so specifying `0-29 1 * * *` captures all wallclock times `>= 1:00 AM` and strictly `< 1:30 AM`.

+If no Cron expressions match, then the `defaultValue` or `defaultIndex` will be used if they are supplied:

+- `defaultValue` is a simple value to use instead.
+[Example 1](#fallback-value)
+- `defaultIndex` is the index of the array of Cron expressions, starting from `0`.
+[Example 2](#fallback-index)
+- If both `defaultValue` and `defaultIndex` are provided, `defaultValue` is used.

 Within the intervals, Cron expressions are evaluated in the order they're specified, so if more than one expression matches, the earlier one is used.

-If no Cron expressions match, then the `defaultValue` or `defaultIndex` will be used instead. `defaultValue` is a simple value to use instead. `defaultIndex` is the index of the array of Cron expressions, starting from `0`.
-If both `defaultValue` and `defaultIndex` are provided, `defaultValue` is used.
+[Example 3](#priority)

+If no defaults are specified, ShadowTraffic will try to call this function again no earlier than 200 milliseconds into the future.
+[Example 4](#no-fallback)

 ---